reefgenomics/Red-Sea-RADSeq/16S/README.md

-# Buitrago et al., 2022 16S analyses
+# Buitrago et al., 2022 16S rRNA amplicon data analysis

-This directory contains the scripts used to produce figures and run analyses for the 16S data.
+This directory contains the scripts used to produce figures and run analyses for the 16S rRNA data.

 ## Workflow